 Early models were often like wicker armchairs and are now rare collectors' items, but even in the early years they were starting to look like the classic forms still seen today.
 They were often coach-built the traditional way, with jointed, wooden frames and sheet metal or wood veneer bodywork.

-In the recession years of the 1930s all sorts of firms made sidecars just to keep going; so famous aircraft and motorcar names were seen on chairs of this period, as well as motorcycles]companies.
+In the years of the Great Depression during the late 1920s and early to mid 1930s all manner of firms made sidecars just to keep going; so famous aircraft and motorcar names were seen on sidecars of this period, as well as those of established motorcycle companies.
 This produced some interesting designs, with aviation firms in particular using their own lightweight, high-tech methods.

-Before the 1950s, sidecars were quite popular, providing a cheap alternative to passenger cars; they have also been used by the army and police.
+Until the mid 1950s sidecar combinations were quite popular, providing a cheap alternative to passenger cars, and were frequently used by the military and police.

 The heyday for sidecars in Britain was after the Second World War, peaking in the 1950s.
 There was plenty of good second-hand stock still around from before the war, and a number of pre-war firms continued in production.
 There was enough demand for new firms to start up too, producing innovative designs using new methods and materials carried from the war effort into industry.